310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 {% bubble Shinobu %}
-<th>(She sent over the finished rough sketch already… Even though we only just talked about it this very morning.)
+<th>(She sent over the finished rough sketch already… Even though we only just talked about it this very morning.)</th>

 <th>(It’s a splendid ninja attire design that suits me well.
-I feel like this is good enough, and there’s no point in me pondering anymore about it.)
+I feel like this is good enough, and there’s no point in me pondering anymore about it.)</th>

 <th>(However, Anzu-dono sought out my opinion.
-I wonder if it’ll trouble her instead if I say *nothing* at all…?)
+I wonder if it’ll trouble her instead if I say *nothing* at all…?)</th>
 {% endbubble %}

 {% bubble Tetora %}